adalenv/Asterisk-AI-Voice-Agent/docs/Architecture.md

 Defaults align with Deepgram’s recommended 100–120 ms buffering window and can be overridden per deployment.
 Refer to `docs/milestones/milestone-5-streaming-transport.md` for implementation details and tuning guidance.

+- **OpenAI Realtime codec alignment** – inbound AudioSocket PCM16 (8 kHz) is upsampled to 24 kHz before publishing via `input_audio_buffer`, and OpenAI’s 24 kHz PCM16 output is resampled back to the configured target (8 kHz PCM16 for AudioSocket playback by default).
+Keep `openai_realtime.provider_input_sample_rate_hz` and `openai_realtime.output_sample_rate_hz` at 24000 so the session advertises the correct formats while the engine handles the final downsampling.

 #### Post‑TTS End Protection (Echo‑Loop Mitigation)

 To prevent the agent from hearing itself immediately after a turn ends, the engine enforces a short, configurable guard window right after TTS playback completes: